 Q: What is asynchronous online learning?
 Are there required dates and times when I must log into to each course?

 A: The MSL courses are taught asynchronously through our learning management system.
 This means students may schedule their work independent of time and place.
 Courses are divided into modules, or units, and students progress through units each week.
 There will be regular assignment due dates, peer collaboration, professor interaction and feedback.
 Courses include pre-recorded videos and podcasts created and produced by the teaching professor and assignments focus on solving real-world problems.

 Q: Will the MSL degree allow me to practice law as a licensed attorney?

 A: No. The MSL program offers students who have an interest or experience in a law-related career path – but who don’t necessarily want (or need) a JD or to become a practicing lawyer – a chance to be exposed to core legal concepts.

 Q: Will MSL coursework count towards a JD degree?

 A: No. The American Bar Association prohibits law schools from granting credit for any coursework in the MSL program completed prior to enrollment in a JD program.

-Q: Is the MSL program approved?
+Q: Is the MSL degree accredited?

 A: Yes.
 The program has been approved by the Southern Association of Colleges and Schools, the accrediting body for non-JD graduate law programs.
 In addition, the MSL program has received formal “acquiescence” by the ABA Section of Legal Education, the accrediting body for our JD professional law program.